Tutorial - Integrate Dynamo

 - Create a geometry processing method

-- Add the worker logic to supply
+- Add the logic to execute the Dynamo script with a worker

 - Setting up worker